 4. Bautzener Straße

-5. Görlitz Department Store "Kaufhaus Görlitz"
+5. Görlitz Department Store

 First opened in 1913, the Görlitz department store was once a very luxurious "shopping temple" for the high society.

-In 2013, a private investor acquired the property with plans to completely refurbish it.
+Hundred years later, in 2013, a private investor acquired the property with plans to completely refurbish it.
 However, it is currently not known when the reopening will take place.
 For a look inside, it's possible to visit the inside of the building every Thursday from 2 to 6 pm.

 When you walk south from the Görlitz department store towards the Görlitz train station, you can discover some of the streets that featured in the World War 2 resistance drama Alone in Berlin (2016) with Emma Thompson, Brendan Gleeson, and Daniel Brühl.